-Note to consultees: The baseline data in this information was directly sourced from data available within the Cinderford Northern Quarter Baseline Report (Alan Baxter, March 2009), Cinderford Business Plan (Halcrow Group Limited, December 2007) and Entec Ecological Baseline Report (Entec, February 2009) as well as publically available sources of information.
-It is recognised that additional information will and should be included as appropriate.
-It is, therefore, anticipated that this Annex will continue to be updated throughout the course of the Appraisal.
+Note to consultees: The baseline data in this information was directly sourced from the Cinderford Northern Quarter Baseline Report (Alan Baxter, March 2009), Cinderford Business Plan (Halcrow Group Limited, December 2007) and Entec Ecological Baseline Report (Entec, February 2009) as well as publically available sources of information.

 The information outlined below identifies the existing and likely future state of the sustainability conditions that exist in Cinderford and the wider Forest of Dean and South West regional area.
-This baseline will usefully inform the direction and contents of the AAP and Masterplan, and the Sustainability Appraisal undertaken of it.
+This baseline has been used to inform the direction and contents of the AAP and Masterplan, and the Sustainability Appraisal undertaken of it.